 As discussed in the Chapter 2 Update, supra, the Trump administration attempted to implement two new bars to eligibility - one for individuals who enter between ports of entry (Asylum Ban 1.0), and the other for those who transit a third country without applying for and receiving a denial of protection before seeking asylum at the U.S.-Mexico border (Transit Ban or Asylum Ban 2.0).
-Please see the updates to Chapter 2 for a discussion of the current status of these policies.
+To the great disappointment of those hoping for a departure from Trump-era policies, the Biden administration issued a transit ban, and other restrictive measures as Title 42 came to an end.
+Please see the updates to Chapter 2 for a discussion of these policies.